rolfvreijdenberger/izzum-statemachine/README.md

 ### guard conditions 4. using a hook/overriden method
 By subclassing the statemachine you can implement a hook that is called as a guard: `protected function _onCheckCanTransition(Transition $transition, $event = null):boolean`.
 See `examples/inheritance` for an example of using a subclass of a statemachine with hooks/overriden methods.
 The advantage is that you won't need an EntityBuilder and can easily override the methods needed. a Disadvantage is that your model that needs state (domain model) is now tightly coupled via inheritance to your statemachine.
+A big Advantage of subclassing is that it allows you to use the hooks to add your own logic to satisfy your needs.
+If you want to add eventlisteners to your statemachine, then just add an event emitter in the subclass and you can respond to the statemachines actions in any way you would want (eg: using transition data to send out a specific event).
+### guard conditions 5. using a hook with an event dispatcher
+A big Advantage of subclassing is that it allows you to use the hooks to add your own logic to satisfy your needs.
+If you want to add eventlisteners to your statemachine, then just add an event emitter in the subclass and you can respond to the statemachines actions in any way you would want (eg: using transition data to send out a specific event).
+Add a public method to the statemachine to add event listeners and dispatch your events from the subclass's hooks.
+A good event dispatcher to use would be the [Symfony EventDispatcher component](http://symfony.com/doc/current/components/event_dispatcher/introduction.html) which you can use to return the boolean evaluation parameter for the guard to allow or disallow the transition.

 ### state entry action, state exit actions and transition actions
 There are 4 distinct phases when trying to perform a transition:
-1. check the guard if the transition is allowed and if true:
+* check the guard if the transition is allowed and if true:
-1. perform state exit logic: associated with the 'from' state, independent of the state the transition is going.
+* perform state exit logic: associated with the 'from' state, independent of the state the transition is going.
-1. perform transition logic: asoociated with the transition itself which has a specific 'from' and 'to' state and enters the new state.
+* perform transition logic: asoociated with the transition itself which has a specific 'from' and 'to' state and enters the new state.
-1. perform state entry logic: associated with the 'to' state, independent from the state the transition came from.
+* perform state entry logic: associated with the 'to' state, independent from the state the transition came from.

-Comparable to the logic of using guards, the exit~ transition~ and exit logic can be performed by `callables`, `commands`, `event handlers` and `hooks`.
+Comparable to the logic of using guards, the exit~ transition~ and exit logic can be performed by `callables`, `commands` [see the Command design pattern](https://en.wikipedia.org/wiki/Command_pattern), `event handlers` and `hooks`.
 ### actions 1. callables, commands, events, hooks
 TO DESCRIBE
 ### using a persistance adapter to store state